pombredanne/Nerfed/README.rst

 :python: 2.7
 :depedencies: requirements.txt

-This is a work progress
+This is a work in progress

 Kesako ?
 ========